 John also sits on the UK Foreign Secretary's Human Rights Advisory Group and has been a Harkness Fellow to the USA.
 In 2017, he was named one of the 100 most influential people worldwide on the issue of eliminating modern day slavery.

 John has been Chief Executive of the Institute for Human Rights and Business (IHRB) since its formation in 2009 and has led IHRB in establishing a number of initiatives including the Myanmar Centre for Responsible Business (MCRB), Centro Regional de Empresas y Emprendimientos Responsables (CREER), and the Corporate Human Rights Benchmark.
 John began IHRB’s work on Sport and Human Rights in 2012 and has the led the global strategy, outreach and fundraising behind the formation of the Centre for Sport and Human Rights.
 Upon launching the Centre in 2018 John fulfilled the role of Acting Chief Executive until the recruitment of Mary Harvey as the Centre's first Chief Executive.
-As IHRB incubates the Centre's initial development John continues to provide strategic direction and oversight to the Centre and is a co-opted member of the Centre's Governance Committee.
+As IHRB incubates the Centre's initial development, John continues to provide strategic input, particularly on fundraising, and assists Mary Robinson by fulfilling the role of transitional Deputy Chair (until the end of 2020).

 John directed the Business Leaders Initiative on Human Rights (2003-9), was Head of Public Affairs for The Body Shop International (2000-3), and before this worked in the field of refugee protection (in relation to the former Yugoslavia and on issues of human trafficking).